andrewwang247/radix-tree/README.md

 - copy and move constructors
 - range constructor

-All constructors have a memory guarantee that exceptions thrown while constructing will not cause memory leaks.
+All constructors are exception safe.
+The use RAII prevents memory leaks once the `Trie` has already been constructed.

 ### Size

-The `empty` and `size` functions take a `prefix` parameter.
+The `empty` and `size` functions take a `prefix` parameter that is empty by default.
 They return, respectively:

 - whether or not the tree contains keys of the given prefix
-- the number of words with the given prefix
+- the number of keys with the given prefix

 These functions do *not* modify the container.

 ### Searching

 The `find` function returns an iterator to the key if it's contained in the tree.
-If `is_prefix` is set, it returns an iterator to the first key that matches the prefix.
+If `is_prefix` is set with `Trie::PREFIX_FLAG`, it returns an iterator to the first key that matches the prefix.

 This function does *not* modify the container.

 ### Insertion

-To insert keys into the tree, This function has no effect if the key is already in the tree.
-There are 2 overloads of `insert`.
-It inserts a single key into the tree and returns an iterator to a Node matching the key.
+The `insert` function adds a single key into the tree and returns an iterator to a Node matching the key.
+The function is idempotent.

 ### Deletion

 To remove keys from the tree, use `erase`.
-This function has no effect if the key is not in the tree.
 It removes a single key from the tree.
-If `is_prefix` is set, erases all keys that match the prefix.

-To reset the entire tree, simply call `clear`, which is idempotent on empty trees.
+If `is_prefix` is set with `Trie::PREFIX_FLAG`, it erases all keys that match the prefix.
+To reset the entire tree, simply call `clear`.
+Both `erase` and `clear` are idempotent.

 ### Iteration

 The tree supports constant forward iterators that traverse the stored keys in alphabetical order.
 The class comes with STL style `begin` and `end` functions that range over the entire tree.
-Use the `begin` and `end` overloads with the `prefix` parameter to construct ranges over keys that match prefixes.
+Use the `begin` and `end` overloads with `prefix` parameter to construct ranges over keys that match prefixes.
 Make sure to check that `begin(std::string prefix)` is non-null before using as a range.
-This can efficiently be achieved using the `empty(std::string prefix)` function.
+This can be efficiently achieved with `empty(std::string prefix)`.

 ### Operators